- Why Colby?

 The Pugh Center, linked to Cotter Union, provides a hub for programs and activities that promote intercultural communication and understanding.
 The center houses 14 student organizations focused on issues of multiculturalism, provides a gathering space for experiential learning opportunities, and serves as a clearinghouse for information on issues and concerns related to race, ethnicity, religion, gender, and sexual orientation.

-Students play significant roles in shaping student life through the Student Government Association (SGA) and the Student Programming Board (SPB) and in the official committee structure.
+Students play significant roles in shaping student life through the Student Government Association (SGA), the Student Programming Board (SPB), the Pugh Community Board (PCB), and in the official committee structure.
 The president and vice president of the SGA serve as student representatives to the Board of Trustees, and students serve on College committees including Academic Affairs, Administrative, Admissions and Financial Aid, Athletic Advisory, College Affairs, Cultural Events, Financial Priorities, Healthcare Advisory, Independent Study, Information Technology, Library, Multicultural Affairs, and Race and Racism.

 Safety and Security

 Colby’s Security Department works to provide a safe and secure environment for the Colby community.
 The department, located in the Roberts Building, is open 24 hours a day, seven days a week.
 Trained, professional officers patrol campus on foot and in cruisers.
 A blue-light emergency phone system is in place throughout the campus with more than 50 call boxes.
 The ColbyCard electronic access system is in use in all residence halls and academic buildings.
 The Security Department provides ride and escort services upon request.
 The department operates a free jitney service to downtown and other Waterville shopping centers.
 The Colby Jitney operates on a scheduled basis daily from 2 to 7 p.m., and on an on-call basis after 7 p.m.
-Colby’s uniform crime reporting statistics are available online at www.colby.edu/security.
+A new campus emergency notification system was installed in 2008.
+Colby’s uniform crime reporting statistics are available online at www.colby.edu/personnel/security.